Suggested readings: Bayesian vs Frequentist Inferences in A/B Testing, Evaluation of A/B Test Results

 An A/B test must start with formulating a hypothesis that defines the elements needing improvement and how the changes will positively affect your desired outcome.

-During a test, all page variants receive roughly the same visitor traffic and compete with each other for the highest conversion number or weighted value.
+During a test, all page variants receive roughly the same traffic and compete for the highest conversion rate or weighted value.

 When a user navigates to a page with a running A/B test on a live website, the system assigns a randomly selected variant from the given A/B test variant pool to this user.
-Each page variant should receive roughly the same visitor traffic during the test duration.
+Each page variant should receive roughly the same amount of visitor traffic during the test period.

 How do you manage the allocation?

-You can assign users to the variants in two ways: Manual allocation and automatic allocation.
+You can assign users to variants in two ways: manually or automatically.
 At the same time, web templates use manual allocation, Architect and Email use automatic allocation.

-With manual allocation — the classic A/B testing approach—the traffic is evenly split between the variants until a single winner variant is declared with a high confidence.
+With manual allocation, the classic A/B testing approach, the traffic is evenly split between the variants until a single winning variant is declared with high confidence.
 Each user is randomly assigned to the variants according to the traffic allocation.

 With automatic allocation (a.k.a. dynamic allocation), the highest-performing variant is dynamically observed over time and gradually served a more significant percentage of visitors as more data is collected.